• Skip to primary navigation

 Prevent your screen from going dark

-Zeppole di San Giuseppe are Italian choux pastry cakes, filled with cream and black cherries, and traditionally made for Father's Day.
+St Joseph Zeppole or Zeppole di San Giuseppe are Italian choux pastries filled with pastry cream, and traditionally prepared on Father's Day.

 Course: Dessert